-My book was published just over four years ago and part of the writing process was creating an Index.
+My book was published in 2014 and part of the writing process was creating an Index.
 To make the task easier I wrote a macro to assist me.
 Adding an Index to a large document can improve its usefulness.
 I am sharing the file I used in this blog post.

 Warning: The Index layout may not meet your requirements, so you should do a test to see if the structure is what you need.
 If you are happy with the results then create your own Index.
 I offer the software as is and do not guarantee it will work.
 Use it at your own risk.
 I do not support the software, but I may fix it if you identify bugs.
 Feel free to amend it.